mF2C/mF2C/documentation/HelloWorld.md

 1. Go to 1st  bash shell

-2. Donwload and run the COMPSs matmul image (has basic COMPSs installation and matrix multiplication example): docker run -it -p 8888:8080 albertbsc/compss-matmul;
+2. Donwload and run the COMPSs matmul image (basic COMPSs installation + matrix multiplication example): docker run -it -p 8888:8080 albertbsc/compss-matmul;

 3. Start the SSH server.
 COMPSs needs to ssh to a node to execute the tasks.